 It’s important to remember that enjoying sexual activity is not a sign of sex addiction.
 Sex is a healthy human activity, and enjoying it is normal.
 In addition, differences in the level of sexual interest between partners does not mean that one partner has a sex addiction.

 Addiction is different for each individual.
 There are several contributing factors that influence the disease.
-At Frankie’s Place we offer individualized Intensive Outpatient (IOP) and Outpatient (OP) programs that are dependent on various circumstances including mental and emotional states, duration of the addiction, cultural influences, substance of choice, and co-occurring disorders.
+At Frankie’s Place we offer individualized Outpatient (OP) programs that are dependent on various circumstances including mental and emotional states, duration of the addiction, cultural influences, substance of choice, and co-occurring disorders.
 Frankie’s Qualified Professional Staff works to transition the clients into a healthy and productive life.

 Every addiction is different and should be treated as such.
-Frankie’s Place offers individualized IOP and OP treatment programs that are dependent on multiple circumstances including the client’s substance of choice, mental and emotional state, and duration of addiction.
-Our programs seek to improve each individuals' quality of life through a combination of treatments ranging from the intensive outpatient to outpatient programs for those further along in their recovery process.
+Frankie’s Place offers individualized Outpatient treatment programs that are dependent on multiple circumstances including the client’s substance of choice, mental and emotional state, and duration of addiction.
+Our programs seek to improve each individuals' quality of life through a combination of treatments and tailor fitted programs.
+We also offer more maintenance style programs for those further along in their recovery process.

-Frankie's Place utilizes evidenced based therapeutic practices in Fort Myers in conjunction with Intensive Outpatient (IOP) and Outpatient (OP) Treatment to provide an extended treatment experience at a more affordable cost.
-Our outpatient is very unique and dependent on the needs of our clients.
+Frankie's Place utilizes evidenced based therapeutic practices in Fort Myers in conjunction with Outpatient (OP) Treatments to provide an extended treatment experience at a more affordable cost.
+Our outpatient program is very unique and dependent on the needs of our clients.
 Clients come in for a comprehensive assessment and discuss with their therapist what works best for their lifestyle and recovery.

 We have developed a required 4 hour anti-theft educational model to help individuals learn to accept responsibility for their impulse control behaviors.
 Our model focuses on cognitive behavior approaches and reality therapy approaches in which this evidence-based model is designed to help participants to overcome faulty thinking and self-defeating behaviors.